Anderneku/me-vault/README.md

 * Feel free to fork this and turn it into something more useful as this is very much in a 'skeletal' state.
 * You could pretty easily implement this app into an already existing local database as a more 'polished front' to access files across all your devices.
+* You could possibly implement soemthing like [pm2](https://www.npmjs.com/package/pm2) to have the server start running automatically on startup on your server/pc; I already have plans to add that in the future.

 ---